Efficient Model-Based Reinforcement Learning for Robot Control via Online Optimization: Methodology

 The previous derivation~\eqref{eq:policy_regret_final_bound_model_residual} shows that the regret of the policy learning depends on the expected cumulative gradient prediction error.
 Before proceeding to analyze the online model learning problem itself, we first clarify the relationship between the model prediction error and the gradient prediction error.

 As we do not have access to the true dynamics model or its gradient, the model learning part in Algorithm~\ref{alg:online_mbrl} is performed to minimize the one-step prediction error defined in~\eqref{eq:model_learning_loss}.
 We justify that a model learned to accurately perform one-step prediction also has a small Jacobian prediction error under appropriate assumptions.
 Many physical dynamical systems, in particular those considered in robotics, show continuity and smoothness, i.e., small changes in the state and control inputs lead to small changes in the next state.
 Therefore, if a learned dynamics model accurately predicts the one-step transitions on a certain distribution of state-action pairs, it is likely that the learned model's Jacobian is also close to the true dynamics' Jacobian.
 This intuition requires the distribution of the data used for model learning to be sufficiently rich, e.g., it must have sufficient probability density in the neighborhood of the trajectory for which we compute the policy gradient.
 A formal analysis of this property from the perspective of measure theory can be found in~\citep{Lin24OnlinePolicy}.

-In many robotic applications, the noise in system dynamics and measurement naturally injects randomness into the collected data.
-Additionally, the use of randomly initialized control policies and sampled commands further enriches the data distribution.
-Therefore, we assume that the data distribution used for model learning is sufficiently rich to support using the model Jacobian, although the model is only trained to minimize prediction error.
+For robotic applications, the training process often uses randomly sampled commands.
+We found it sufficient to obtain a rich data distribution when combined with randomly initialized control policies.
+This supports the use of the model Jacobian in policy gradient estimation, although the model is only trained to minimize prediction error.

 The Jacobian of the learned model is used to compute the policy gradient using~\eqref{eq:policy_gradient_estimate}.
 Therefore, the policy gradient prediction error $\delta_t$ depends not only on the model Jacobian error, but also on the sensitivity of the closed-loop system formed by the dynamics and the control policy.
 To avoid the error getting amplified by the $\left(\bm{\mathrm{I}} - (A_t + B_t K_t)\right)^{-1}$ term in~\eqref{eq:policy_gradient_estimate}, the closed-loop system must be stable.
 This property can be assumed to hold in the initial phase for randomly initialized control policies and dissipative dynamics.
 A discounting factor on the $A_t + B_t K_t$ term could also be used to further ensure computational stability.